joshua-m-vaughan/BackgammonBot/README.md

 ## Approach

-The approach used in the game is the TD-Gammon 0.0 agent framework outlined by Gerald Tesauro in his 1995 paper *Temporal Differenec Learning and TD-Gammon*.
+The approach used in the game is the TD-Gammon 0.0 agent framework outlined by Gerald Tesauro in his 1995 paper *Temporal Differenec Learning and TD-Gammon* [[4]](#references).
 From Tesauro's implementation, after training the agent over 500,000 self-play games, the agent was at intermediate-level, and an impressive performance level when released.

 Some notable features of the approach are the following: